ggtestarch/dockernode/README.markdown

         $ curl http://192.168.59.103:49160

-  The IP address is the one of the $DOCKER_HOST, but using the port we mapped via the -p parameter above.
+  The IP address is the one of the `$DOCKER_HOST`, but using the port we mapped via the `-p` parameter above.

 1. Stop the container and start it again in the background, which is what we will do in reality: